Willie wagtail: Taxonomy and etymology

 The willie wagtail was first described by the English ornithologist John Latham in 1801 as Turdus leucophrys.
 Its specific epithet is derived from the Ancient Greek words leukos "white" and ǒphrys "eyebrow".
-Other early scientific names include Muscicapa tricolor by Vieillot, and Rhipidura motacilloides by naturalists Nicholas Aylward Vigors and Thomas Horsfield in 1827, who erected the genus Rhipidura.
+Other early scientific names include Muscicapa tricolor by Louis Pierre Vieillot, and Rhipidura motacilloides by naturalists Nicholas Aylward Vigors and Thomas Horsfield in 1827, who erected the genus Rhipidura.
 The generic term is derived from the Ancient Greek rhipis "fan" and oura "tail".

 John Gould and other early writers referred to the species as the black-and-white fantail, although did note the current name.
 However, willie wagtail rapidly became widely accepted sometime after 1916.
 Wagtail is derived from its active behaviour, while the origins of willie are obscure.
 The name had been in use colloquially for the pied subspecies of the white wagtail (Motacilla alba) on the Isle of Man, and Northern Ireland.

 Other vernacular names applied include shepherd's companion (because it accompanied livestock), frogbird, morning bird, and Australian nightingale.
 Many Aboriginal names are onomatopoeic, based on the sound of its scolding call.
 Djididjidi is a name from the South West (Noongar) region of Western Australia, and djikirridj-djikirridj is used by the Kunwinjku of western Arnhem Land.
 In Central Australia, southwest of Alice Springs, the Pitjantjatjara word is tjintir-tjintir(pa).
 Among the Kamilaroi, it is thirrithirri.
 In Bougainville Island, it is called tsiropen in the Banoni language from the west coast, and in Awaipa of Kieta district it is maneka.
 In the Solomon Islands Pijin it is sometimes called the polis (police) or pris (priest) bird, because of its black-and-white colouring.

 The willie wagtail is unrelated to the Eurasian wagtails of the family Motacillidae.
 It is one of 47 members of the fantail genus Rhipidura; some authorities classify this group of birds as a subfamily Rhipidurinae within the drongo family Dicruridae, together with the monarch flycatchers, while others consider them distinct enough to warrant their own family Rhipiduridae.
 Early molecular research in the late 1980s and early 1990s revealed that the fantails belong to a large group of mainly Australasian birds known as the parvorder Corvida comprising many tropical and Australian passerines.
 More recently, the grouping has been refined somewhat and the fantails have been classified in a "core corvine" group with the crows and ravens, shrikes, birds of paradise, monarch flycatchers, drongos and mudnest builders.